 Publisher AZ Big Media recently released the results of the 2019 Ranking Arizona Survey, which recognizes the top Arizona businesses in a variety of categories.
 CCMC, for the very first time, ranked among Arizona’s Best Place to Work; while no less than 12 of the communities we serve were recognized as Arizona’s best Master-Planned Communities.

 Vistancia in Peoria maintained its place atop the list of Master-Planned Communities (2,501 Homes or More), which it has held for several years.
-The announcement read, “Set among the a stunning backdrop of mountain ranges with views of the natural Sonoran Desert, Vistancia offers some of the best in new home options and community living.”
+The announcement read, “Set among the stunning backdrop of mountain ranges with views of the natural Sonoran Desert, Vistancia offers some of the best in new home options and community living.”

 All CCMC-served communities placing in this category’s top 10 include: